Kentaro Miura

 Johns Hopkins University Applied Physics Laboratory (APL), Laurel, MD

-Lead Analyst, NASA Dragonfly Mission, 2023-present
+Lead Analyst, NASA Dragonfly Mission, 2023-2025

 Developed a MATLAB software package to automate data processing and reporting, enabling informed on-the-fly test matrix adjustments and monitoring of test progression and rotor health.